 - Stock calcium chloride solution: Obtain commercially prepared calcium chloride stock solution meeting AASHTO requirements. - Working calcium chloride solution: Make 3.8 L (1 gal) of working solution.
 Fill the bottle with 2 L (1/2 gal) of distilled or demineralized water, add one 3 oz. measuring can (85 ±5 mL) of stock calcium chloride solution.
 Agitate vigorously for 1 to 2 minutes.
 Add the remainder of the water, approximately 2 L (1/2 gal.) for a total of 3.8 L (1 gal) of working solution.
 Repeat the agitation process.
 Tap water may be used if it is proven to be non-detrimental to the test and if it is allowed by the agency.
-The shelf life of the working solution is approximately 30 days.
-Label working solution with the date mixed.
-Discard working solutions more than 30 days old.
+The shelf life of the working solutions more than 30 days old.